alphagov/government-service-design-manual/service-manual/operations/helpdesk.md

     url: /service-manual/operations
 ---

 In order to provide high-quality service, you will very likely want a dedicated group of specialists -- or current staff dedicating some of their time -- to handle user enquiries and to help direct them to the information they want.
-We’ll use the term “Helpdesk” to refer to them.
+We’ll use the term 'Helpdesk' to refer to them.

 Your planning will be greatly aided by drawing on the traditional contact centre management and planning skill sets; if you do not have access to staff with these skills, you may have to work closely with other groups who do in a consultancy capacity.
 This may include the team at GDS, or [outside specialists](/service-manual/the-team/working-with-specialists.html).